 The creation of newly contaminated land can easily occur due to a pollution incident, or unforeseen contamination.
 Such pollution incidents would be investigated to determine appropriate action to be taken.
-Part 2A cannot be used to prevent future contamination.

 There is legislation in place to regulate industrial processes and places the responsibility on the company in charge of the process to prevent contamination.
 These powers are available to minimise risk of pollution incidents from industries, particularly with regard to landfill sites and large industrial processes.
-The Environmental Permitting (England Wales) Regulations 2016 as amended place an obligation on large industries in the event of the process ceasing; to submit surrender documents providing evidence that the land is the same quality as found prior to the process.
+The Environmental Permitting (England Wales) Regulations 2018 place an obligation on large industries in the event of the process ceasing; to submit surrender documents providing evidence that the land is the same quality as found prior to the process.